 Ready for warmer weather?
-Us too!
-Just like winterizing your pool as the colder months come rolling in, the step-by-step process for opening your inground pool is just as important to make sure you set up everything properly.
+Me too!
+Just like winterizing your pool as the colder months come rolling in, the step-by-step process for opening your inground pool is just as essential to ensure you set up everything correctly.
 So let’s dive in!
 Here’s everything you need to know.

 Materials and Tools You’ll Need To Open Your Pool

-Here are the main materials and tools you’ll need.
+Here are the primary materials and tools you’ll need.

 - A pool brush.
 This is for cleaning the sides and bottom of your pool.
 Most people use manual brushes, but you can also buy a motorized brush that can clean areas much faster than a regular brush.
 Either way, this will require a lot of stamina.